 - Develop and update research guides in support of visual arts research.

-- The Center houses printers, a graphic arts scanner, iMacs, desktop computers with Adobe Creative Cloud software and much more, projectors, iPads, and Occipital Structure 3D Sensor.
+- The Center houses printers, a graphic arts scanner, iMacs, desktop computers with Adobe Creative Cloud software, and much more, projectors, iPads, and Occipital Structure 3D Sensor.

-Please explore our resources on our website at http://vrc.csusb.edu and do not hesitate to contact us for further help with your art, art history, and design research.
+Please explore our resources on our website, and do not hesitate to contact us for further help with your art, art history, and design research.

 Course substitutions are now easier than ever:

-- The details must include your name, coyote ID, your degree plan, the course to be swapped out, the course to be swapped in (plus units), and the quarter in which you will be taking the swapped in course.
+The details must include your name, coyote ID, your degree plan, the course(s) to be swapped out, the course(s) to be swapped in (plus units), and the semester in which you will be taking the swapped in course.

-- That’s it!
+That’s it!
 Easy!

-For each of your classes in the Department of Art & Design you will pay either a $9 fee for some classes or a $39 fee for others.
-This money helps to pay for materials that you use in classes, for instructional student assistants, software on computers in the VA building available for your use, as well as a range of materials in the VRC (Visual Resources Center).
+This money goes towards paying for materials that you use in classes, for instructional student assistants, software on computers in the VA building available for your use, visiting artists, as well as a range of materials in the VRC (Visual Resources Center).

 Because we buy materials and software in bulk and we get great deals and discounts, you will receive more than $13.50 or $58.50 worth of materials, etc. to make your work in your classes with us.